User roles and permissions in Promo on Demand

 🔒

 Who should be an Admin?
-Limit this role to people who genuinely need to build and manage promotions — your marketing coordinator, promotions manager, or designated IT/systems contact.
-Floor staff who only run the games on the night of an event should be Frontend users, not Admins.
+Limit this role to people who genuinely need to build, manage and audit promotions — your Marketing/Promotions management, designated IT/Systems contacts, and Auditing Dept. Floor staff who only run the games during an event should be Frontend users, not Admins.

 The Frontend Role

-Frontend users are the operators and participants — the floor staff who run live promotions, and in some setups, the players themselves.
+Frontend users are the operators of the P.O.D. games - the floor staff who run live promotions for the players to participate in.
 When a frontend user logs in, they see only a clean game lobby showing the promotions available to them.
 There are no admin menus, no configuration options, and no access to other users' data.

 Frontend user game lobby with Play buttons